Cidan/BetterBags/README.md

 - `(` and `)` To group search terms.
 - `=` (type = Armor, ilvl = 506) Items with a value equal to the text or number on the right side.
 This will find any items starting with the value.
 - `%=` (slot %= Hand \[This will match any gear pieces that are slotted into any slot with `Hand` in the name. eg. Hands, Main Hand, Offhand\]) Items with the value in the full text of the field(s).
+- `!=` (expansion != DF) Items with a value not equal to the text or number on the right side.
+This will find any items NOT starting with the value.
 - `"` or `'` (slot = "Main Hand") To search for a multi-word string.

 ### Comparison Operators